ayushinav/MT.jl/docs/src/domain_transformation.md

 ## Introduction

-Throughout the framework, you will come across `transform_utils`, whether be it deterministic inverse, or probabilistic.
+Throughout the framework, you will come across `transform_utils` variables, whether be it deterministic inverse, or probabilistic.
 Even in simple forward calculations, we have them embedded.

-Firstly, let's understand its structure with the example of `log_tf`.
+Firstly, let's understand the structure of such a variable with the example of [`log_tf`](@ref).
 A `transform_utils` type variable, say `trans_util` has 4 parameters, the second of which, referred by `tf` is used to move from one space to another.
 For consistency, we call this forward transformation, that is, it will move the variables to the log-space (on the base 10).

 ```julia
 x = 10.0